AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

  - Needs to come, not from python, but externally in like a .csv
  - The model that is going to be used on it should have a significant number of weights (100000 - 1000000)
- - Needs to have multiple classes, more than 3 (ideally 4 up to 7)
+ - Needs to have multiple classes, more than 3 (ideally 4 up to 7), but not too many ... nothing above 10
         - Also, we need even class distribution among the samples
         - softmax / cross entropy loss should ideally be used here
  - no CNN (like no image recognition)